 Rank in class is determined by numerically placing a student in rank order according to his/her weighted cumulative grade point average (GPA).
 To be included in class rank, a student must meet all unit requirements and state assessment requirements for graduation.
 Senior rank will be calculated after the second semester of the senior year.
-A course in which a student has earned a "P" grade on a Pass/Fail grading system shall not be included when determining the student's rank in class.
-Similarly, when modern language credit in lieu of enrollment is earned, the numeric grade assigned will not be included in the student's Hall County GPA.
+Grades of "P" shall not be used to determine rank in class.